nucapstone/project-spring26-ryan-houseman/README.md

 INCLUDE LINK TO REPORTING HERE!

-** Add documentation for how to launch the BMS Injury Prediction Webpage (NEED A NAME FOR THIS!)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Running the Code & Reproducability
 Below is the current guidance for running the various components of this data pipeline and front-end output.
 Future work on the project may include the implementation of a backend, which could allow users to refresh the model and reporting while only interactive with the front-end.